 Less is more.
 Test areas first to see how well it lifts before soaking the cloth or sponge.
 You never want to put too much water on something.
 Especially wood pieces.

-If you cannot remove it with just water and a microfiber cloth, use water and a sponge!
+If you cannot remove it with just hot water and a microfiber cloth, use a sponge!

 Dry immediately- most things you clean with water will need to be dried almost immediately, so carry the dry cloths with you!

 The water cleaning method is not for everyone but it works for many things around the house, the car and when you’re in a hurry.
 Just remember that some germs are good for you and sometimes cleaning with just water is good enough.